wubrg/fantasy_sports/football/league_members.md

 ### League Ambassador

 The Ambassador is in charge of representing the best interests of the owners and policing the tyranny of the LM.
-The League Ambassador is the head of the High Council.
+The League Ambassador is the head of the High Council and acts on behalf of the league when they are unable to assemble for a decision.

 ### League Fool